 iv Environmental regulation

 The additional Navigation and Safety Protocol of the Paraguay–Paraná River Transport Agreement establishes detailed rules for preventing pollution accidents.
-Title VII contains guidelines for the prevention, reduction and control of pollution from ships and boats and regulates the carriage of dangerous substances on the waterway.
-In this respect, carriers are punished for any breach of their duties related to transport and dumping and they need to strictly observe the rules relating to the discharge regimes.
+Title VII contains guidelines for the prevention, reduction and control of pollution from ships and boats, and regulates the carriage of dangerous substances on the waterway.
+In this respect, carriers are punished for any breach of their duties in respect of transport and dumping and they need to strictly observe the rules relating to the discharge regimes.
 Likewise, the carriage of hydrocarbons, noxious liquid substances, harmful substances and dangerous goods is regulated.

 v Collisions, salvage and wrecks